-- A. BASIS FOR REIMBURSEMENT As compensation to CONTRACTOR for services provided pursuant to the Agreement, COUNTY shall pay CONTRACTOR monthly in arrears at the following rates of reimbursement; provided, however, the total of all such payments to CONTRACTOR and all other COUNTY CONTRACTORs for all substance use disorder treatment services for substance users shall not exceed COUNTY's Maximum Obligation as set forth in the Referenced Contract Provisions of the Agreement; and provided further, that CONTRACTOR's costs are allowable pursuant to applicable COUNTY, federal, and state regulations.
-Furthermore, if CONTRACTOR is ineligible to provide services due to non-compliance with licensure and/or certification standards of the state, COUNTY or OCPD, ADMINISTRATOR may elect to reduce COUNTY'S maximum obligation proportionate to the length of time that CONTRACTOR is ineligible to provide services.
-CONTRACTOR shall ensure compliance with all DMC billing and documentation requirements when entering Units of Service into COUNTY IRIS system.
-ADMINISTRATOR may reduce, withhold or delay any payment associated with non-compliant billing practices.
-If CAPs are not completed within timeframes as determined by ADMINISTRATOR, payments may be reduced accordingly. - 1.
-For Medi-Cal services provided pursuant to the Agreement, COUNTY shall claim reimbursement to the State Medi-Cal unit on behalf of CONTRACTOR to the extent these services are eligible. - 2.
-CONTRACTOR shall submit appropriate Medi-Cal billing to ADMINISTRATOR on a monthly basis.
-ADMINISTRATOR shall review billing and remit to Accounting for submission to the State Medi-Cal unit. - 3.
-CONTRACTOR shall assume responsibility for any audit disallowances or penalties imposed on COUNTY by the State related to amounts or services claimed by COUNTY on behalf of CONTRACTOR.
-CONTRACTOR shall reimburse COUNTY for any such disallowances or penalties within thirty (30) days of written notification by COUNTY.
+1 32.
+Unfunded means individuals that are eligible for Medi-Cal but their benefits may not be 2 current for Orange County.
+2 B. CONTRACTOR and ADMINISTRATOR may mutually agree, in writing, to modify the 4 Common Terms and Definitions Paragraph of this Exhibit B to the Agreement.
+5 Common Terms and Deminitons I aragraph of this Exhibit D to the Agreement.
+6 II.
+PAYMENTS 7 A. BASIS FOR REIMBURSEMENT As compensation to CONTRACTOR for services provided 8 pursuant to the Agreement, COUNTY shall pay CONTRACTOR monthly in arrears at the following rates 9 of reimbursement; provided, however, the total of all such payments to CONTRACTOR and all other 10 COUNTY contractors for all substance use disorder treatment services for substance users shall not 11 exceed COUNTY's Total Maximum Obligation as set forth in the Referenced Contract Provisions of the 11 Agreement; and provided further, that CONTRACTOR's costs are allowable pursuant to applicable 12 COUNTY, federal, and state regulations.
+Furthermore, if CONTRACTOR is ineligible to provide 13 services due to non-compliance with licensure and/or certification standards of the state, COUNTY or 15 OCPD, ADMINISTRATOR may elect to reduce COUNTY'S maximum obligation proportionate to the 16 length of time that CONTRACTOR is ineligible to provide services.
+CONTRACTOR shall ensure 17 compliance with all DMC billing and documentation requirements when entering Units of Service into 18 COUNTY IRIS system.
+ADMINISTRATOR may reduce, withhold or delay any payment associated with 19 non-compliant billing practices.
+If CAPs are not completed within timeframes as determined by 20 ADMINISTRATOR, payments may be reduced accordingly.
+21 1.
+For Medi-Cal services provided pursuant to the Agreement, COUNTY shall claim 22 reimbursement to the State Medi-Cal unit on behalf of CONTRACTOR to the extent these services are 23 eligible.
+24 2.
+CONTRACTOR shall submit appropriate Medi-Cal billing to ADMINISTRATOR on a 25 monthly basis.
+ADMINISTRATOR shall review billing and remit to Accounting for submission to the 26 State Medi-Cal unit.
+27 28 imposed on COUNTY by the State related to amounts or services claimed by COUNTY on behalf of 29 CONTRACTOR.
+CONTRACTOR shall reimburse COUNTY for any such disallowances or penalties 30 within thirty (30) days of written notification by COUNTY.
+31 H + 32 H + 33 # 34 H 4 35 # 36 # 37 # 7 of 18 EXHIBIT B